aws-controllers-k8s/test-infra/docs/onboarding.md

 [ack-bot]: https://github.com/ack-bot

-> **Note for Core Contributors:** Accept the invitation on behalf of the bot account and change the bot to `Maintainer` role.
+> **Note for Core Contributors:** Accept the invitation on behalf of the bot account and change the bot to `Admin` role.
+Admin role is required for successful prow job trigger functionality.
+Prow job trigger requires call to `ListCollaborators` API which is allowed only for a GitHub repository Admin.

 ## 2. Create an ACK test role